-When a circuit switched bearer is used to access the ISDN at one interface (CS), and a virtual circuit bearer service is used to access the ISDN at another interface (PS) (see Figure 8-3), a configuration can be decomposed as illustrated in Figure 8-3, case b).
-Thus, the arrangements for interworking will be given in the appropriate subclauses of this Recommendation as based on this decomposition.
+When a circuit switched bearer is used to access the ISDN at one interface (CS), and a virtual circuit bearer service is used to access the ISDN at another interface (PS) (see Figure 8-3/X.300), a configuration can be decomposed as illustrated in Figure 8-3/X.300, Case b.
+Thus, the arrangements for interworking will be given in the appropriate subsections of this Recommendations, as based on this decomposition.

 For interworking situations between ISDNs, the ISDN connection types as defined in Recommendation I.340 have to be considered.
 In particular, the information transfer modes of circuit and packet must be clearly distinguished.
-The scenarios for connection of terminals supporting these modes to ISDN are described in Recommendations X.30 for circuit-mode, X.31 for packet-mode and X.33 for frame-mode services.
+The scenarios for connection of terminals supporting these modes to ISDN are described in Recommendation X.30 for circuit-mode and X.31 for circuit-mode and packet-mode services.

-Different cases of interworking are considered that are based on interworking by call control mapping (see 6.2.1) or on interworking by port access (see 6.2.2).
+Different cases of interworking are considered that are based on interworking by call control mapping (see § 6.2.1) or on interworking by port access (see § 6.2.2).

-- i) ISDN/ISDN where on both ISDNs a packet switched bearer is requested; both access to the data transmission services provided by PSPDN (PSPDN services) and ISDN virtual circuit bearer service, as defined in Recommendation X.31, must be considered. - ii) ISDN/ISDN where on both ISDNs a circuit switched bearer is requested. - iii) ISDN/ISDN where on one ISDN a packet switched bearer is requested and on the other ISDN a circuit switched bearer is requested.
-Both interworking by call control mapping and interworking by port access must be considered. - iv) ISDN/ISDN where on both ISDNs a frame-mode bearer is requested. - v) ISDN/ISDN where on one ISDN a frame-mode bearer is requested and on the other ISDN a circuit switched bearer is requested. - vi) ISDN/ISDN where on one ISDN a packet switched bearer is requested and on the other ISDN a frame-mode bearer is requested.
+- i) ISDN/ISDN where on both ISDNs a packet switched bearer is requested; both access to the data transmission services provided by PSPDN (PSPDN services) and ISDN virtual circuit bearer service as defined in Recommendation X.31, must be considered. - ii) ISDN/ISDN where on both ISDNs a circuit switched bearer is requested. - iii) ISDN/ISDN where on one ISDN a packet switched bearer is requested and on the other ISDN a circuit switched bearer is requested.
+Both interworking by call control mapping and interworking by port access must be considered.